mikavilpas/yazi.nvim/README.md

 > You don't have to set any of these options.
 The defaults are fine for most
 > users.
+>
+> For advanced configuration, it's recommended to have your Lua language server
+> set up so that you can type check your configuration and avoid errors.

 You can optionally configure yazi.nvim by setting any of the options below.